Shiny0rbit/Project-Mew/README.md

 # Project-Mew
 This is a sword / shield save file that has all event mews in gen 1-8 and GO

+* This is apart of project cherish, which is a project dedicated to making save files of specifc event pokemon like this one

 [ LIST OF MEWS IN SAVE ]

 >GEN 1 MEWS